fudanroilab/fudanroilab.github.io/_posts/people/Alumni/2017-07-26-YuangFeng.md

 ---
 # This file must follow the rule that filename is year-month-day-name.md .
-name: Jiawen Yu # Write your name
+name: Yuang Feng # Write your name
-type: people #  Do not change this people_type : Master Students
+type: people #  Do not change this people_type : Alumni
 # [PhD Students, EngD Students, Master Students, Organizer, Alumni]
 showtitle: 2023 Master
 # 20XX [PhD, Master, EngD]
+Employment: Bilibili
-title: Jiawen Yu # Website Title
+title: Yuang Feng # Website Title
-profileName: jiawenyu.jpg  #  Fix aspect ratio = 1:1
+profileName: YuangFeng.jpg  #  Fix aspect ratio = 1:1
-profile: jiawenyuBig.jpg  # About aspect ratio = 4:3
+profile: YuangFengBig.jpg  # About aspect ratio = 4:3
-direction : Computer Vision, Anomaly Detection
+direction : Computer Vision, Concealed Object Detection
 layout: peoplepost  #  Do not change this
 # if you have the items listed below, please write here; if not, please write None.
 homepage: None
-email: jwyu23@m.fudan.edu.cn
+email: yafeng23@m.fudan.edu.cn
 google : None
 github : None
 linkedin: None
 #
-institution: Academy for Engineering & Technology, Fudan University
+institution: School of Computer Science, Fudan University
 # Academy for Engineering & Technology, Fudan University
 # School of Computer Science, Fudan University
-institutionShort: Academy for Engineering & Technology
+institutionShort: School of Computer Science
 # Academy for Engineering & Technology
 # School of Computer Science

 # Self-introduction is described in the third person, including information such as educational experience(B/M/P), graduation career development
 ---

-Jiawen Yu is currently a Master student at Academy for Engineering & Technology, Fudan University.
-She is supervised by Prof. Wenqiang Zhang.
-She obtained her B.Eng. degree from University of Shanghai for Science and Technology by 2023.
-Her research interests are in computer vision, and their applications, such as anomaly detection.
+Yuang Feng is currently a Master student at School of Computer Science, Fudan University.
+He is supervised by Prof. Wenqiang Zhang.
+He obtained his B.Eng. degree from China Jiliang University  by 2023.
+His research interests are in deep learning, and computer vision, such as concealed object detection.